RetroDECK/ES-DE/USERGUIDE.md

 **Render blur** _(OpenGL renderer only)_

-Whether to use a shader to render a slight blur which somewhat simulates a well-used CRT monitor.
+Whether to use a shader to render a slight horizontal blur which somewhat simulates a well-used CRT monitor.

 ### Sound settings